 The water that you will use to boil should be there in sufficient quantity, a bigger pot is always better.
 The eggs will not crack unless the pot is too overcrowded.

-Hard boiled eggs make your lunch yummy and they will make your egg salad sandwich taste better.
+It makes your lunch yummy and they will make your egg salad sandwich taste better.
 Egg devil for your Easter lunch will leave your stomach with an appetite for them.

 You can get the eggs to your liking and the process of trial and error might continue for some time till you learn to do the job perfectly.
 The exact time for boiling eggs that suits your taste buds is something that only you can make out.